 Original Medicare (Parts A and B) will cover everything a patient needs related to their terminal illness, even if they are enrolled in a Medicare Advantage Plan (Part C) or have a Medigap (Medicare Supplement Insurance) policy.
 If a senior on hospice wishes to remain enrolled in their Advantage Plan and make use of medical benefits and services unrelated to their terminal illness, then they will need to continue paying their premiums.
 Medigap policies typically provide additional coverage for things like prescription drugs and respite care for patients while they are receiving hospice care.

-A patient must receive a recertification at the start of each new benefit period.
-However, a face-to-face meeting with a hospice doctor is required prior to the start of their third benefit period (day 180 of hospice) to recertify their eligibility.
+A patient must be certified as having six months left to live before the services can begin and be recertified at the start of each new benefit period.
+A face-to-face meeting with a hospice doctor is required prior to the start of their third benefit period (day 180 of hospice) to recertify their eligibility.
 These face-to-face recertification meetings are then required prior to each subsequent 60-day benefit period and must take place no earlier than 30 days before the new benefit period begins.